britster03/yoga/README.md

 - User-friendly interface for submitting yoga class admission forms.
 - Integration with Supabase for storing form data and batch information.
+- Integrated authentication with Google Sign-in powered by Supabase.
 - REST API for handling form submissions and interacting with the database.
 - Docker containerization for easy deployment.